UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-jazbeci/README.md

 # Natural language processing course: `Automatic generation of Slovenian traffic news for RTV Slovenija`

 <!-- Please, organize README and the whole structure of the repository to be self-contained and reproducible. -->
-Project Overview
+## Project Overview
-This project is part of the Natural language course on Faculty of Computer and Information Science of University of Ljubljana
+This project is part of the Natural language course on Faculty of Computer and Information Science of University of Ljubljana.
+The assignment was to automatically generate traffic news report that is read on radio every 30 minutes based on the traffic information available on promet.si.

-This repository encompasses all components of our prompt engineering and evaluation pipeline, including data preprocessing, model prompting, and automated evaluation.
+This repository includes the code for our prompt engineering and evaluation pipeline, including data preprocessing, model prompting, and automated evaluation.
 Repository Structure

     /report/Submission3.pdf